-\cdot The jack's attachment must engage the bar in the jack attachment (A).
+$\cdot$ The jack (see the following page) must correctly engage the bar in the jack attachment (A).
 The car's weight must not rest on the jack attachment (B).

 • Be sure the jack is on a firm, level, non-slippery surface.